awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 # How AWS Systems Manager works with IAM<a name="security_iam_service-with-iam"></a>

-Before you use IAM to manage access to Systems Manager, you should understand what IAM features are available to use with Systems Manager\.
+Before you use AWS Identity and Access Management \(IAM\) to manage access to AWS Systems Manager, you should understand what IAM features are available to use with Systems Manager\.
 To get a high\-level view of how Systems Manager and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

 **Topics**
 + [Systems Manager identity\-based policies](#security_iam_service-with-iam-id-based-policies)